barrettfdavis/online_actogram/README.md

 Forked from Barrett F. Davis excellent [online_actogram](https://github.com/barrettfdavis/online_actogram) script.

 ## Description
-Script to generate an 'online actogram' from google chrome or safari history files
+Script to generate an 'online actogram' from google chrome or safari history files.
+The graphical presentation was inspired by this [UCSD tutorial](https://ccb.ucsd.edu/the-bioclock-studio/education-resources/basics/part2.html) and [this scientific paper](https://doi.org/10.1186/1741-7007-8-93).

 Currently set to import Safari's History.db file AND chrome's History file where applicable on MacOS and Windows.
 History files are copied from their home directories to a temporary location in the working directory.
 The temporary copies are then deleted after the script has executed.